 Introduction of the Transfer of Function rules, which leads to the establishment of an exit taxation, if certain functions, risks, assets, and opportunities are relocated.

-In Germany the OECD TPG can be seen as interpretation aid if the specific topic is not governed by our domestic legislation or by administrative order.
-They also have practical relevance in MAPs and APAs.
+In Germany the OECD TPG is used for interpretation purposes where a specific topic is not governed by domestic legislation or by administrative orders.